askonomm/elejs/README.md

 ## Support

 Most of the things are not yet supported.
-Only very basic PHP can currently be transformed.
-You can check the [examples](https://github.com/askonomm/js/tree/master/examples) directory for what currently works.
+Only very basic PHP can currently be transpiled.
+You can check the [examples](https://github.com/askonomm/js/tree/master/examples) directory for what works.

 ### `Node/Expr`